top of page

 Psychologist

 Leonee is a dedicated and experienced psychologist registered with the Psychology Board of Australia.
-She holds a Bachelor of Psychological (Hons) and a Bachelor of Education.
-Leonee has a warm, understanding, and collaborative approach to therapy and is passionate about assisting clients to achieve their goals and live a meaningful, high-quality life.
+She holds a Bachelor of Psychological Science (Honours) and a Bachelor of Education.

-Leonee is available Mondays and Tuesdays for face-to-face or Telehealth consultations.
+She is available for face-to-face or Telehealth consultations on Mondays and Tuesdays.

 Skyline Psychology